Generosity and Giving

 People who decide to give a percentage often ask if that should be a percentage of their take home pay, or their pre-tax pay.
 Like many things, you must make that decision yourself.
 Most people give on their take home pay.
 My tax is complicated, so I give on my pre-tax pay because it’s easier to work it out.

 Remember that being generous is supposed to be fun!
 So don’t stress.
 Make a plan, for example ‘When I do my monthly accounts, I’ll sort out my giving too’, or ‘I’ll do my giving each time I get paid’.
-It’s cheapest for church if you do your giving by online banking (40-52-40 00033179) but you can also make card payments here.
+It’s cheapest for church if you do your giving by online banking (40-52-40 00033179) but you can also make card payments through our partners give a little.

 In a word, no. Each parish is responsible for paying for the ministry they receive and offer.
 There is some pooling of costs, and the National Church provides limited support to the bottom 20% of parishes (including St Peter’s), but is a relatively modest amount (the last figure we have is that our grant was worth £240 a week).